alexandruchis1987/NVBBeaconSDK/README.md

 1. Log in the dashboard [http://admin.invibe.me/](http://admin.invibe.me/) with your credentials

-2. Navigate on the left to the applications are
+2. Navigate on the left to the applications area

 3. Take a look at the client id and client secret, you will need them later